 The author of Hebrews makes it clear that the sacrificial system of the Old Testament is completed in Christ.

 But when Christ appeared as a high priest of the good things that have come, then through the greater and more perfect tent (not made with hands, that is, not of this creation) he entered once for all into the holy places, not by means of the blood of goats and calves but by means of his own blood, thus securing an eternal redemption.
 For if the blood of goats and bulls, and the sprinkling of defiled persons with the ashes of a heifer, sanctify for the purification of the flesh, how much more will the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purify our conscience from dead works to serve the living God.
 (Hebrews 9:11–14 ESV)

 Indeed, under the law almost everything is purified with blood, and without the shedding of blood there is no forgiveness of sins.
 (Hebrews 9:22 ESV)

 We have here in Hebrews the teaching that Jesus Christ ties everything together.
-Jesus died, once for all, shedding his blood, giving us life so that we can meet the requirements of the payment of the wrath of God through the sacrifice of an innocent one.
-And of course, Jesus Christ was the innocent lamb of God who came to take away the sins of the world.
+Jesus died, once for all, shedding his blood, giving us life so that we can meet the requirements for the payment of the wrath of God through the sacrifice of an innocent life.
+And of course, Jesus Christ was the innocent Lamb of God who came to take away the sins of the world.

 Thanks for asking, Weldon.